 In 1973, Vardeman and A. Don Branum founded Radio Mechanical Structures, Inc. (RMS) in Kilgore Texas that was sold in 1977 to Harris Corp.
 The acquisition would form Harris Satellite Communications as a division of Harris Corp.

 Vardeman served as Vice President and General Manager and a Director and Branum as Vice President and Director until the acquisition.

 In 1984, Vardeman, Branum, and other key employees purchased Harris Antenna Operations and formed Vertex Communications Corporation, where Vardeman served as Chairman of the Board, CEO, and President and Branum as Senior Vice President and Director of the company from April 1994 to April 1998.

 Vertex acquired the plant’s assets and would continue to design, manufacture and install large antennas.
 The satellite communications division was marketing the Vertex antenna line under the Harris label, and would design and manufacture its own line of smaller, state-of-the-art antennas.

-This publicly–held Texas Corporation was a world leader in the design, manufacture, and field installation of precision satellite communications earth station antennas for commercial use.
-Clients include AT&T, General Electric, GTE, MCI, and a multi–million-dollar contract for a new satellite distribution system for the Public Broadcasting Service (PBS).
+This publicly–held Texas Corporation became a world leader in the design, manufacture, and field installation of precision satellite communications earth station antennas for commercial use.
+Clients included AT&T, General Electric, GTE, MCI, and a multi–million-dollar contract for a new satellite distribution system for the Public Broadcasting Service (PBS).